Sunday, March 26, 2017

 Aroma and Flavor – 2.25 out of 3 mugs

 Immediately upon opening, there was a real earthy aroma with a hint of licorice and mint.
-At first it was odd then pleasing.
-The first sip found a smooth creamy beverage that had a slight mint aftertaste that lingers.
-Not unpleasant, but nice taste that almost has a touch of smoke, if that makes sense.
+At first, it was odd, then pleasing.
+The first sip found a smooth, creamy beverage with a slight mint aftertaste that lingers.
+It's not unpleasant, but it has a nice taste that almost has a touch of smoke if that makes sense.

 Head –1 out of 3 mugs